Skoda Superb hybrid range, MPG, CO2 & charging

 The Skoda Superb iV makes for a fantastic company car, thanks largely to its low CO2 emissions and usable electric range.
-The fact it can officially do 35 miles on a charge and emits less than 50g/km of CO2, means it falls into the 12% Benefit-in-Kind company-car tax band – one of the very lowest available.
+The fact it can officially do 35 miles on a charge and emits less than 50g/km of CO2, means it falls into the 11% Benefit-in-Kind (BiK) company-car tax band during the 2021/22 financial year.
 That’s incredibly tempting, and could save business users a whole heap of money on their annual tax bill.

 Fuel economy could top 200mpg if you avoid using the petrol engine.
 But, as always with plug-in hybrids, this assumes making full use of the car's electric range by charging its batteries whenever possible.
 If you use the petrol engine rather than the cable to charge the battery – a function accessible through the car’s infotainment system – you’ll find your average fuel economy plummets.